koddsson/cooking/Japanese Food.md

 # Japanese Food
->Japanese cuisine encompasses the regional and traditional foods of Japan, which have developed through centuries of political, economic, and social changes.
+> Japanese cuisine encompasses the regional and traditional foods of Japan, which have developed through centuries of political, economic, and social changes.

+#TK: Image

 ## See also
 [[Food]]